 What's Available to Buy

-Godiva is the chocolate liqueur guru—they have dark, milk, and white chocolate flavors along with caramel and mocha.
+Godiva is the chocolate liqueur authority—they have dark, milk, and white chocolate flavors along with caramel and mocha.
 Their dark chocolate version is the most flexible for mixing and, when used judiciously, works well in dry, spirit-forward cocktails as well as more sugary creations.
 The rest of Godiva's liqueurs, while delicious, are exclusively for dessert drinks, in my opinion.

 Mozart Black Chocolate has a higher cacao content for more of a bitter chocolate bite.
 It also performs like a champ in dry and sweet drinks, but those who don't like super dark chocolate won't be a fan and will probably like the original formulation better.